MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ## <a name="story"></a>Story

 Ellen, the warehouse manager at CRONUS, sets up SOUTH warehouse for basic pick handling where warehouse workers process outbound orders individually.
 Susan, the order processor, creates a sales order for 30 units of item 1928-S to be shipped to customer 10000 from the SOUTH Warehouse.
 John, the warehouse worker must make sure that the shipment is prepared and delivered to the customer.
-John manages all involved tasks on the **Stock Pick** page, which automatically points to the bins where 1928-S is stored.
+John manages all involved tasks on the **Inventory Pick** page, which automatically points to the bins where 1928-S is stored.

 [!INCLUDE[set_up_location.md](includes/set_up_location.md)]